Patrol Craft Fast: Non-State Actors

+Preservation

+Malta

 Former U.S. Navy Vietnam veterans, from the Swift Boat Sailors' Association, visited Malta in 2010 and said the Malta Swifts were the last two still in service, out of hundreds that were built.
 One of the two patrol boats headed back to the United States to become a memorial in summer 2012 at the Maritime Museum of San Diego in California.

 The museum has a display paying tribute to the Maltese servicemen who died on board the P23 (the sister vessel of P24) during an accident that occurred on September 7, 1984.
 The incident – known as the C23 tragedy and the worst peace-time accident suffered by Maltese services personnel – killed five AFM soldiers and two policemen when illegal fireworks about to be dumped into the sea exploded on the bow of the small patrol boat.

 The AFM retained P23 as a memorial to those killed in the explosion.
 P23 was also depicted on a Maltese postage stamp commemorating the island's maritime heritage on 10 August 2011.

-Swift boats are still active in the Vietnam People's Navy, who obtained a number of vessels from the Republic of Vietnam's naval forces.
-The South Vietnamese Navy carried out several changes to the vessel's armament.
-The American M2 machine gun was replaced by a domestically produced 12.7 mm NSV gun which had fewer jamming problems and was easier for the crews to maintain.
-The electronic and communication systems were also overhauled.
+Philippines

+A Swift Mk.3-class PB-353 physically restored and converted to museum display at the re-launched Philippine Navy Museum, Fort San Felipe, Cavite.

+United States

 There are two operational PCFs in the United States today.
 R/V Matthew F. Maury is operated by Tidewater Community College in Virginia Beach, Virginia.
 Formerly PCF-2, the vessel was awarded to the college in 1995 and has been used in oceanographic research and education since then.
 It is berthed at JEB Little Creek and operates in and around Chesapeake Bay.
 The second operational PCF, PCF-816 (formerly P-24 in the service of Malta) is operational in San Diego, California at the Maritime Museum of San Diego.
 The boat makes regular runs on weekends and is staffed with former Swift Boat sailors as narrators.

 There are two Swift Boats preserved in static displays in the United States.
 Both are former U.S. Navy Swift Boats that were originally stationed in California to train PCF crews.
 One is located at the Navy Museum at Washington Navy Yard in Washington, D.C.; the second Swift Boat is on the Naval Special Weapons Base at Naval Amphibious Base Coronado, California, the original home of PCF training.